bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 └──────────────────┘         └─────────────────────────┘
 ```

-**Physical Implementation:**
+#### Physical Implementation

-The same logical entities can take different physical forms depending on analytical requirements, query patterns, and performance needs:
+The same logical entities can take different physical forms depending on analytical requirements, query patterns, and performance needs.

+The physical form depends on:
+- **Analytical use:** Will users filter, group, or aggregate by these attributes? → Dimension
+- **Query patterns:** Is this accessed in most queries? → Consider embedding in facts
+- **History requirements:** Do changes over time impact reporting? → Dimension with SCD Type 2
+- **Complexity:** Does it have rich attributes or hierarchies? → Dimension
+- **Simplicity:** Is it just code/name lookup? → Simple lookup table
+- **Performance:** Are join costs impacting query performance? → Consider denormalisation

+##### Physical Forms
+**1. Simple Lookup Tables**:
+- Used for basic code-to-description translation without analytical use
+- Minimal attributes (typically just code, name, description)
+- No history tracking required
+- Typical for: Simple reference data used only for validation or display
+- Example: `ref_status_code`, `ref_currency`, `ref_yes_no_indicator`

-**1. Dimension Tables** (Star Schema):
+**2. Dimension Tables** (Star Schema):
 - Used when attributes are needed for slicing, dicing, filtering, and grouping
 - Supports rich descriptive attributes and hierarchies
 - Enables history tracking through SCD (Slowly Changing Dimensions)
 - Typical for: Master data entities, complex reference data used analytically
 - Example: `dim_product`, `dim_provider`, `dim_location`, `dim_product_category`
 - Well-managed master data simplifies conformance, though minor alignment steps may still be needed.

-**2. Simple Lookup Tables**:
-- Used for basic code-to-description translation without analytical use
-- Minimal attributes (typically just code, name, description)
-- No history tracking required
-- Typical for: Simple reference data used only for validation or display
-- Example: `ref_status_code`, `ref_currency`, `ref_yes_no_indicator`

 **3. Embedded in Fact Tables** (Denormalised):
 - Reference data attributes embedded directly into facts for performance